emmt/LazyAlgebra.jl/README.md

 independently of the specific type of the variables.

-`LazyAlgebra` also provides a flexible and extensible framework for creating complex mappings and linear operators to operate on the variables.
+`LazyAlgebra` also provides a flexible and extensible framework for creating complex mappings and linear mappings to operate on the variables.

 A few concepts are central to `LazyAlgebra`:
 * *vectors* represent the variables of interest and can be anything provided a few methods are implemented for their specific type;
 * *mappings* are any functions between such vectors;
-* *linear operators* are linear mappings.
+* *linear mappings* behave linearly with respect to their arguments.

 `LazyAlgebra` features:
-* flexible and extensible framework for creating complex mappings and linear operators;
+* flexible and extensible framework for creating complex mappings;
 * *lazy* evaluation of the mappings;
 * *lazy* assumptions when combining mappings;
 * efficient memory allocation by avoiding temporaries;